-The Diligence Provider ordered field review valuations of the 17 properties (of which 11 loans are included in Loan Group 1; four loans are included in Loan Group 2; and two were excluded from the Reference Pool) that did not have desk review valuations that supported the original appraisals.
+The Diligence Provider ordered field review valuations of the 26 properties (of which 18 loans are included in Loan Group 1; six loans are included in Loan Group 2; and two loans were excluded from the Reference Pool) that did not have desk review valuations that supported the original appraisals.
 A field review valuation estimate of the property includes a visual inspection of the exterior of the property and a review of sales and listings of properties that are proximate to the subject property and of comparable value, but does not include an inspection of the interior of the property.
-Of the field reviews that were ordered by the Diligence Provider, 14 loans, or 2.3% of the Appraisal Sample, had valuation estimates that were at least 90% of the appraised values (of which nine loans are included in Loan Group 1; four loans are included in Loan Group 2; and one loan was excluded from the Reference Pool), and three loans, or 0.5% of the Appraisal Sample, had valuation estimates that were less than 90% of the appraised values.
-Of the 14 loans with valuation estimates that were at least 90% of the appraised values, the Diligence Provider ultimately determined the exceptions to be satisfied.
-Of the remaining three loans, the valuation estimates were less than 90% of the appraised values; however, we shared the results of our own review of the appraisals with the Diligence Provider and we both concluded that the appraisals supported the property values for all three loans in question.
-Two of the three loans are included in Loan Group 1 and the third loan was removed from the Reference Pool.
+Of the 26 field reviews that were ordered by the Diligence Provider, 24 loans, or 4.0% of the Appraisal Sample, had valuation estimates that were at least 90% of the appraised values (of which 19 loans are included in Loan Group 1; five loans are included in Loan Group 2), and two loans, or 0.33% of the Appraisal Sample, had valuation estimates that were less than 90% of the appraised values.
+Of the 24 loans with valuation estimates that were at least 90% of the appraised values, the Diligence Provider ultimately determined the exceptions to be satisfied.
+Of the remaining two loans, the valuation estimates were less than 90% of the appraised values; however, we shared the results of our own review of the appraisals with the Diligence Provider and we both concluded that the appraisals supported the property values for both loans in question.
+One of the two loans is included in Loan Group 1 and the other is in Loan Group 2.